What Is Naltrexone?

-Naltrexone is a drug designed to BLOCK the effects of narcotics in the body.
+Naltrexone is a drug designed to block the effects of narcotics in the body.
 That's it.
 To be a bit more precise, it blocks the receptors which are stimulated by narcotics or similar substances.
 It is not a pain reliever.
 It does not have any other known benefits (at normal doses) beyond those produced by blocking the effects of narcotics (including heroin).
-If you have naltrexone in your system and you take a narcotic...the narcotic will not work, it will not produce the desired effect.
-Moreover, if you are currently "dependent" on any narcotic, taking naltrexone will typically produce withdrawl symptoms.
+If you have naltrexone in your system and you take a narcotic, the narcotic will not work and it will not produce the desired effect.
+Moreover, if you are currently "dependent" on any narcotic, taking naltrexone will typically produce withdrawal symptoms.

 - What are some of the reasons for prescribing naltrexone or products with naltreone?

 - What is the difference between naltrexone and a similar-sounding drug, naloxone?

 In the remainder of this article I will seek to provide you with a clear answer to each of these questions.

 The following prescription drugs have naltrexone as at least one of the ingredients:

 Naltrexone Tablets: This would be the regular, generic naltrexone tablets which are manufactured by one of several generic manufacturers today.
 One such manufacturer is Mallinckrodt pharmaceuticals, and their product is pictured above.
 It is available as a 50mg tablet.